digitalmediabremen/arche_scriptures-documentation/README.md

 ## Research

 __ARCHE-SCRIPTURES__ investigates the multiple possible relationships between ceramic as a digital medium, the audio data to be stored in it, and the methods to transmit and translate the message back to the viewer (or listener).
-This investigation includes multiple failues and dead-ends until it reached the final exhibiting format.
+This investigation includes multiple failures and dead-ends until it reached the final exhibiting format.

 ### Starting point

 The research's starting point lies on the matter of digital archives, and how they are in fact materialized.
-After the development of the project "Pandemic Archive of Voices", a concern was made present: onto what and where are our digital traces being materilized? wheather shifting on metal-oxide semiconductors or in spinning magnetic cores at data centres unevenly spread across the globe, they belong to opaque structures to which we have minimal agency.
+After the development of the project "Pandemic Archive of Voices", a concern was made present: onto what and where are our digital traces being materialized? weather shifting on metal-oxide semiconductors or in spinning magnetic cores at data centers unevenly spread across the globe, they belong to opaque structures to which we have minimal agency.

 ### Initial references